 We circle back to the original expectations of students to ensure that expectations were met.

 Mr. Wicks has 31 years Electrical Engineering Field/Design Experience graduating from Virginia Tech in 1983.
 This experience includes the successful facilitation of many large equipment & system upgrades/retrofits.
 Hands on experience with all types of electrical equipment & controls, large or small.

-Mr. Wicks has over 21 years of Technical/Safety Instruction experience developing & facilitating various educational programs.
+* Mr. Wicks has over 21 years of Technical/Safety Instruction experience developing & facilitating various educational programs.
 Jay has been one of the WEI Power Quality School instructors for over 20 years.